callum-hart/immutable-styles/docs.md

 ## Why

-- Overrides = Mutation
-- The mutable (overriding) nature of CSS means we cannot confidently make changes.
+Parallels can be drawn between mutable state in programs and overrides in CSS.
+The mutable *(overriding)* nature of CSS means we cannot confidently make changes.
+CSS overrides suffer from the following:

 - **Unpredictable** No guarantee who "winning style" is.
 Overrides rely on cascade, specicifity and importance - all of which are *vunerable* to change.
 - **Brittle** Changes bring unforeseen and unwanted side effects.
 Re-ordering rules in the cascade, modifying selector specificity, adding/removing !important can break things.